cbarkinozer/Spring/Documentation/1_ Spring.md

 ## Spring Core

 **The Spring Framework** (Spring) is a modular, open-source application framework that provides infrastructure support for developing Java applications.
-One of the most popular Java Enterprise Edition (Java EE) frameworks, Spring helps developers create high-performing applications using plain old Java objects (POJOs).
+Spring, one of the most popular Java Enterprise Edition (Java EE) frameworks, assists developers in creating high-performance applications using simple Java objects (POJOs).
 Rod Johnson created it in 2003 because the EJB had architectural problems.
 Spring is the most popular framework for java.

 **Plain old java object(POJO)**: An ordinary Java object, not bound by any special restriction.